 Everything You Need to Know Before Visiting Shin Old Tea House

-Decoding the Menu: Five Signature Teas Worth a Try
+Decoding the Menu: Five Signature Teas Worth Knowing

-Lower your volume – Conversation in a tea room is pitched at gentle subway-carriage levels.
-If you need to FaceTime home, step outside first.
+- Lower your volume — Conversation in a traditional tea room is pitched softly.
+If you find yourself speaking loudly you’ll notice — the room makes it obvious.
+Step outside for calls.

-Two-handed pour – When topping up a friend’s cup, hold the teapot with your right hand and support your forearm or wrist with your left.
-It’s a small nod of respect.
+- Two-handed pour — When refilling a companion’s cup, hold the teapot with your right hand and support your forearm with your left.
+It’s a small gesture of respect that Koreans will notice and appreciate.

 Planning Your Visit

-Pairing Your Tea House Stop With Nearby Gems
+Pairing Your Tea Stop With a Half-Day in Insadong

-3:00 – Walk to Kyung-In Museum of Fine Art; the admission ticket includes access to their courtyard persimmon trees.
+- 3:00pm — Walk to the Kyung-In Museum of Fine Art; the admission includes access to the courtyard garden with its persimmon trees — worth lingering in.

 Seasonal Reasons to Return